Gamelander4/Pollution_Sensor/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vHDEtg5ytWw?si=uTkCt4cZHXHNpiO8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <h2>What I did</h2>
 I collected a few days worth of data, as I would need that data for potential machine learning modifications.
-In addition, I refined the dashboard that displays the data, since the default
+In addition, I refined the dashboard that displays the data, since the default display was unintuitive.
 <h2>Surprises</h2>
+Something that surprised me was that sometimes, the temperature sensor would get a higher reading than what the temperature is on the weather app.
+This is suprising because since the sensor is reading the weather at my exact location, that means the weather app only provides the weather for my general area, which I did not know.
 <h2>Challenges</h2>
+One challenge I faced was that sometimes, the code would crash.
+It did not happen that often so when it did happen, I would just restart it and it would run as normal.
 <h2>What's next</h2>
+Next is the modifications.
+A modification idea that I have is using the data I have in a machine learning model that predicts temperature, which essentially creates my own weather forecast.
+I am also thinking of 3D printing an enclosure for my project, as I currently do not have a case for it.

 # Second Milestone